Kristofor-K-Ellestad/T-Display-S3-Touch-Bluetooth-MIDI-Pad/README.md

 # T-Display-S3-Touch-Bluetooth-MIDI-Pad v0.1 README

-This project is an implementation of a MIDI Drum Pad for the LilyGo T-Display S3 Touch.
+This project is an implementation of a Bluetooth (BLE) MIDI Drum Pad for the LilyGo T-Display S3 Touch.

-Having experimented with the LilyGo T-Display-S3 ESP32 S3 based microcontroller before, getting ahold of a touch-screen version made it obvious this would be perfect for a project like this.
+Having experimented with the LilyGo T-Display-S3 ESP32 S3 based microcontroller before, getting ahold of a touch-screen version made it obvious this would be perfect for a project like this with all the communication capabilities.

 The code divides the 320x170 pixel touch screen into a 16 rectangle grid.
 Once connected to a host via BLE, pressing in the grid will send a MIDI note - it is set up to send the 16 most common drum pad MIDI commands.